GabDug/vscode-pyproject-pilot/README.md

 ### Workspace-aware

-This extension should support multi-root workspaces, and will run scripts in the folder of the file that is currently active.
+This extension should support [multi-root workspaces](https://code.visualstudio.com/docs/editor/multi-root-workspaces), and will run scripts in the folder of the file that is currently active.

+Multiple `pyproject.toml` files are supported, and scripts are detected in all of them: you should be able to use this extension in a monorepo.

 > [!NOTE]
 > This extension won't be active if your only open a file.
 You must always open a folder or workspace.

 ## Settings